Research and Experiential Learning

 "It's exciting to know that I might be making a difference with my research"

-Utica College offers advanced research facilities and technologies on campus, including:
+Utica University offers advanced research facilities and technologies on campus, including:

 - New Construction Management Facility